PacktPublishing/Event-Driven-Architecture-in-Golang/README.md

 ## Get to Know the Author
 **Michael Stack**
 is a solutions architect with more than 20 years experience developing software.
 He has been working with Golang for over seven years.
 During his career he has developed numerous N-tier applications, and is focused on development involving microservices and other distributed applications running in the cloud.

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781803238012">https://packt.link/free-ebook/9781803238012 </a> </p>